RedHatInsights/insights-host-inventory/README.md

 ## Generating API Keys

-For creating and accessing hosts in the insights-inventory database, it is important to know which api key was used to create a host.
-There have been occasions when a considerable amount of time was spent to determine why the hosts in inventory database were not accessible using REST API.
-The reason turned out was using wrong apikey for accessing hosts.
-To avoid such problems, generate the same apiKey every time using the same input json for a desired authentication type:
+When accessing hosts the inventory API, it is important to know which API key was used to create the host.
+If you are not seeing the hosts you have created in responses from the API an API key mismatch may be the cause.
+To avoid such problems, generate the same API key every time using the same input JSON for a desired authentication type:
 ```
 python utils/create_api_key.py cert
 ```